tsunami416604/azure-docs.hu-hu/articles/dev-spaces/team-development-netcore-visualstudio.md

 ### <a name="update-code-for-mywebapi"></a>Kód frissítése a *mywebapi*-hoz

-1. Az a *mywebapi* projekt győződjön meg arról, váltson egy kódot a `string Get(int id)` metódus az fájl `Controllers/ValuesController.cs` módon:
+1. A *mywebapi* projektben a következőképpen módosítható a `string Get(int id)` metódus a fájlban `Controllers/ValuesController.cs` a következő módon:

     ```csharp
     [HttpGet("{id}")]